knative/docs/docs/getting-started/next-steps.md

 ## :test_tube: Knative samples

-Try out some of the Knative samples below:
+Try out some of the following Knative samples:

 - [Converting a Kubernetes Service to a Knative Service](../../serving/convert-deployment-to-knative-service/)
 - [Knative Serving code samples](../../serving/samples/)